vicgong/GitRepository/readme.txt

 This is vicgong using repository.
-The repository only use study.
+The repository only use study, no privacy involved.
+This is a first modify.